WreckItTim/COVID19-Time-Series-Forecast/README.md

 # COVID19-Time-Series-Forecast
-Machine Learning for predicting trends in the number of COVID-19 cases.
-Files pending publication.
+Machine Learning for predicting trends in the number of COVID-19 cases. https://ieeexplore.ieee.org/document/9311968.

 Each folder is the model trained and tested on data up until the date named on folder following the convention: "YYYY_MM_DD".